circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Collecting iOS Simulator Crash Reports
 {:.no_toc}

 Often if your `scan` step fails, for example due to a test runner timeout, it is likely that your app has crashed during the test run.
-If your app has crashed in the Simulator during a test run, then collecting crash report is useful for diagnosing the exact cause of the crash.
+In such cases, collecting crash report is useful for diagnosing the exact cause of the crash.
 Crash reports can be uploaded as artifacts, as follows:

 ```yaml
 steps: